 Scientists have debated the causes of the extinction event.
 But a recent study shows only one factor might have been responsible.

 The theory of the meteorite crash that struck Earth to form the Chicxulub Crater in Mexico has always been accepted.

 Scientists agree that the crash led to the release of large amounts of dangerous sulfuric gases and debris into the atmosphere.
 This prevented sunlight from reaching living things, and as plants died, so did all the animals up the food chain.

 However, some scientists have argued that major volcanic eruptions also played a huge role in extinction.
 Around the time of the meteorite impact, there were massive volcanic eruptions in the Deccan Traps region of India.
 Volcanic eruptions can release large amounts of harmful gases like carbon dioxide and sulfur dioxide into the atmosphere.
 These cause an increase in global temperatures and acidification of oceans.

 A research team from Yale University examined ancient sediment layers from the ocean bed, dating to the Cretaceous period.

 Researchers analyzed the chemical composition of fossil plankton shells.
 Specifically, they looked at carbon isotopes (atoms with more or fewer neutrons) because ocean temperatures determine what types of isotopes planktons use to make their shells.
 The team compared the plankton fossils and global temperature records from sediments, with computer models that predict the impact of rising carbon dioxide.

 Another study had revealed that the extinction event was followed by new eruptions in the Deccan Traps.
-But this time, strangely, the release of carbon dioxide from the volcanoes had not affected the Earth's temperature.
+This time, strangely, the release of carbon dioxide from the volcanoes had not affected the Earth's temperature.
+Scientists have an explanation...